2013–14 Florida Panthers season

 The 2013–14 Florida Panthers season was the 20th season for the National Hockey League (NHL) franchise that was established on June 14, 1993.
-The Panthers missed the playoffs for the second consecutive year.
+The Panthers missed the playoffs for the second consecutive year for the first time since the 2009–10 season and the 2010–11 season.

 Pre-season

 The Panthers were sold on September 27, 2013, to the chairman and CEO of Virtu Financial, Vincent Viola.